egh/zotxt-emacs/README.md

 ## org-noter

 If you use [Org-noter](https://github.com/weirdNox/org-noter) you can use the `org-zotxt-noter` command to select an item in Zotero and take notes on its attachment.
+You will need to load the library using `M-x load-library org-zotxt-noter` or `(require 'org-zotxt-noter)`.
 Use the command in a headline, and it will either open the Org-noter interface or prompt for a Zotero search to load an attachment that can be annotated using Org-noter.